Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

 \section{Unified Cognition Framework for World Models}

-We report on World Models in the context of video World Models (discussed further in Sec.~\ref{sec:video_wm}), embodied World Models (discussed further in Sec.~\ref{sec:embodied_wm}), and what we define as epistemic World Models, or World Models used by agents for scientific discovery (discussed further in Sec.~\ref{sec:unified:cat} and~\ref{sec:collab}).
-We subcategorize each section according to the component parts of machine and human cognition listed in Sec.~\ref{sec:bg:cat}.
-Exemplars for the contemporary works we review that innovate on specific functions of cognition can be seen in Figure~\ref{fig:taxonomy}.
+We report on world models in the context of video world models (discussed further in Sec.~\ref{sec:video_wm}), embodied world models (discussed further in Sec.~\ref{sec:embodied_wm}), and what we define as epistemic world models, or world models used by agents for scientific discovery (discussed further in Sec.~\ref{sec:unified:cat} and~\ref{sec:collab}).
+We sub-categorize each section according to the component parts of machine and human cognition listed in Sec.~\ref{sec:bg:cat}.
+We review exemplars for contemporary works that innovate on specific functions of cognition as shown in Figure~\ref{fig:taxonomy}.
 We continue to taxonomize works across a more comprehensive body of research available for all to see in Tables~\ref{tab:vwm_models},~\ref{tab:embodied_wm}, and~\ref{tab:human_ai_collab}.
 A trend emerges across all three tables revealing a research gap regarding innovations targeting \textbf{\textit{metacognition}}.
 Furthermore, upon closer inspection, innovations belonging to the \textbf{\textit{motivation}} column near always implement a form of \textit{extrinsic} motivation, external to the world model itself.
 This differs from \textit{intrinsic} motivation as it is reliant on hand-crafted rewards, or actor-critic models trained with reinforcement learning.
 As we stated in the introduction, if researchers want to claim that a world model has \textit{human}-like cognition, then we would expect to find all the components from Sec.~\ref{sec:bg:cat} of cognition unified within that world model framework.

-We propose our conceptual unified World Model framework and hope it serves as a conceptual road map for this report and future world model research through the research gaps we identify.
+We propose our conceptual unified world model framework that serves as a conceptual road map for this report and future world model research through the research gaps we identify.
 World models sense and learn from real-world knowledge, predict and generate world states, reason and control according to physical laws implicitly, and can do all of this with or without a machine agent or a human-in-the-loop.
-To accomplish this we propose a unified World Model that holistically incorporates every component part of the CAT concepts discussed in Sec.~\ref{sec:bg:cat} into one conceptual unified framework as seen in Figure~\ref{fig:catbrain}.
-For the remaining sections of this work it will serve as a conceptual road map for organizing other works.
+To accomplish this we propose a unified world model that holistically incorporates every component part of the CAT concepts discussed in Sec.~\ref{sec:bg:cat} into one conceptual unified framework as seen in Figure~\ref{fig:catbrain}.